xtwoend/laravel-bank-statements/README.md

     $statementProvider = app(\Sule\BankStatements\Statement::class);
     $statementProvider->collect($startDate, $endDate);

-The whole collected statements history will be saved into a table, you can collect them using below codes example
+The whole collected statements history will be saved into a table, you can query them using below codes example

     // Set specific bank account ID if required
     $accountId = 0;